Virgil Abloh’s new Nike store is a peek at the future of retail

 The space is meant to celebrate the idea of re-creation through sustainability and experiences–two of the biggest trends in retail today.
 And for the world traveler Abloh, who keeps a house in the city, it’s something of a coming home.
 The design for the Re-Creation store was completed nearly a year ago, but the opening was delayed to coincide with Abloh’s new exhibition at Chicago’s Museum of Contemporary Art that’s happening right up the street.

 The sustainability plays at the Re-Creation store are literally all around you.
 The walls are lined in shoebox paper.
-Those that aren’t are filled with flat bags of vibrant shoe parts swept from the factory floor.
+Those that aren’t are filled with flat bags of vibrant shoe parts are swept from the factory floor.
 The bags that hold the shoe parts, and many of the banners around the store, are actually made from recycled Nike Air bags.
 But there is little traditional signage labeling the collections across the store.
 Instead, plain cardboard inventory boxes sit over items.
 Their label is the sign.

 A colorful confetti fills the seats, the flooring, and even the mannequins.
 This confetti feels like a thousand tiny erasers in your hand.
 It is actually ground-up shoes, or what Nike calls Grind, and customers are encouraged to bring in their old shoes.
 Those in good condition will be donated.
 Those that aren’t will make their way through a conveyor belt overhead–inspired by the aforementioned pneumatic tube–and be ground up in a giant vat to have a second life.
 A screen displays how many shoes have been ground up to date.
 (Since the doors haven’t opened yet during the preview I’m attending, the counter only reads “2.”)